Links

 After installing the feature update, I noticed that the feature processor resource control had been disabled.

-Note Hyper-V host CPU resource controls introduced in Windows Server 2016 or later allow Hyper-V administrators to better manage and allocate host server CPU resources between the “root”, or management partition, and guest VMs. – See the Hyper-V Host CPU Resource Management
+Note: Hyper-V host CPU resource controls introduced in Windows Server 2016 or later allow Hyper-V administrators to better manage and allocate host server CPU resources between the “root”, or management partition, and guest VMs. – See the Hyper-V Host CPU Resource Management

 Run the below command if you want to re-enable this feature.